alixlam/fmristroke/paper.md

 Concretely, novel quality checks include a hemodynamic lagmap. fMRIStroke assesses hemodynamic lag using cross-correlation with the global gray matter signal [@Siegel:2016] using the rapidTide  python library [@Rapidtide].
 As stroke can introduce altered blood flow patterns a normal hemodynamic response cannot be assumed. [@Siegel:2016] investigated temporal delays (lag) in resting state functional magnetic resonance imaging signals and found that significant hemodynamic lag was observed in 30% of sub-acute stroke patients and approximately 10% of patients at one-year post-stroke.
 Lags systematically alter measurements of functional connectivity from the affected nodes, and need to be taken into consideration when doing FC analysis [@Siegel:2017].

-Additionaly, signal in the lesion mask and signals in CSF and WM masks incorporating lesion masks are added to the confounds already computed by fMRIprep along with new ICA-based cofounds inspired by `@Yourganov:2018` proposed method.
-In their paper @Yourganov:2018 point out that the lesion introduces a particular artefact into the fMRI data which is not removed by standard preprocessing techniques.
+Additionally, signal in the lesion mask and signals in CSF and WM masks incorporating lesion masks are added to the confounds already computed by fMRIprep along with new ICA-based cofounds inspired by `@Yourganov:2018` proposed method.
+In this paper the authors point out that the lesion introduces a particular artefact into the fMRI data which is not removed by standard preprocessing techniques.
 To mitigate this effect, they propose an ICA-based noise identification method.
-Independent components are calculated on the bold signal and components that overlap with the lesion (that is unlikely to include signal related to neuronal activity), are identified as potential noise components.
+Independent components are calculated on the BOLD signal and those that overlap with the lesion (that is unlikely to include signal related to neuronal activity), are identified as potential noise components.
 Signals extracted from ICA components can be further regressed out from the fMRI data with a denoising procedure.

 Finally supplementary outputs include the lesion mask in standardized space and multiple denoised fMRI as there is currently no consensus in the fMRI community on an optimal denoising strategy.